ghowland/slicuist/README.md

 Layout of the page's area's grid widgets is driven through a GUI in the website, for faster and more interactive development.

+## Testing - Layer 5

+### Layer 5.1: Testing widget templates dynamically

+Widgets are the components that make up the content of web pages.
+They can be tested as deterministic functions, when given a certain set of inputs they should always return the same outputs, or require new baselines to be saved if there are changes.

+Setting up complete code coverage with a variety of inputs per widget allows them to be tested for any unexpected changes in their results.

+### Layer 5.2: Testing web pages dynamically

+Similar to testing widgets, web pages may also be able to be deterministically tested, if they are working from a stable set of data.
+Any changes to the data set, and the dynamic nature of the results may change.

+Timestamps need to be passed around universally, so that the same time stamp can be used on the test runs every time, ensuring that any time-oriented dynamic content is the same on all runs.

+### Layer 5.3: Testing RPC specifications dynamically

+RPC is similar to web page rendering, but it is common for RPCs to change the data set.
+These tests must be run in-sequence and on a restored database data set, to ensure that the results are always the same as the baselines.

+### Layer 5.4: Tests are stored in the Database

+Tests are stored in the database, so they can be dynamically added, and are not one-off scripts or configuration files.

+### Layer 5.5: Tests Managed and Driven by GUI

+Testing can also be controlled through a web-site GUI, for faster and more interactive development.